eYantra-OpenSource/TiH-IoT-Workshop/Lab-2/Exp3_PWM/README.md

 ### Aim

-To control the intensity of bulb using PWM pulses
+To control the intensity of bulb using PWM pulses.

 ---